Mrs. Chatterjee vs Norway

 Mrs. Chatterjee vs Norway is a 2023 Indian Hindi-language legal drama film written and directed by Ashima Chibber.
 The film stars Rani Mukerji, Anirban Bhattacharya (in his Hindi film debut), Neena Gupta, and Jim Sarbh.
 The film is inspired by the real-life story of Sagarika Chakraborty and Anurup Bhattacharya, an Indian immigrant couple whose children were taken away by Norwegian authorities in 2011.

-The film was theatrically released worldwide on 17 March 2023.
-It received positive reviews and was appreciated by critics and audiences alike.
-Mukerji's performance in the film received widespread acclaim and won her several accolades, including the National Film Award for Best Actress in a Leading Role, the Filmfare Award for Best Actress (Critics), and the IIFA Award for Best Actress.
+The film was theatrically released worldwide on 17 March 2023 and received mixed reviews from critics.
+Nonetheless, for her performance, Mukerji won several accolades including the National Film Award for Best Actress in a Leading Role, the Filmfare Award for Best Actress (Critics), and the IIFA Award for Best Actress.